eka-care/eka-js-sdk/README.md

 | `vad_not_initialized` | Voice activity detection engine was not initialized         |
 | `no_audio_capture`    | No audio was captured during the recording session          |
 | `txn_status_mismatch` | Invalid operation due to mismatched transaction status      |

+## Contribution Guidelines

+This is a continually updated, open source project.
+Contributions are welcome!

+---

+## Tips

+Helpful tricks and practices for smoother development and usage.

+---

+## Advanced Usage (for later use)

+---

+## Under Development

+Features and methods that are being worked on.
+Not stable or ready for use.

+---

+Refer [Ekascribe](https://github.com/eka-care/v2rx-extension) for SDK implementations.